kbroman/ProgrammingNotes/linux_macVM.md

 1. On Mac, download Sierra installer from
    <https://itunes.apple.com/us/app/macos-sierra/id1127487414?ls=1&mt=12>

+   Wait that's left over from when I was trying to install Sierra.
+For High Sierra, it will be easy to find the installer at the App store, and you may already have a copy of the installer sitting in `/Applications`.
+(My Mac is still running Sierra and it's been pleading with me to upgrade for months.)

 2. Also on Mac, prepare the High Sierra installer as an ISO

    ```